-Conditions: Drill down to exactly what is occurring that will lead to an automated action.
+Drill down to exactly what is occurring that will lead to an automated action.
 If the trigger is an incident creation, the conditions could include the category or priority level of said incident.
-Below, we’ve specified a category, subcategory, and a dependent field (that we created in step two).
+This could be a specified category, subcategory, or a dependent field.

 Now that we have a trigger event and specific conditions, it’s time to set the action.

-Actions: What does the automation rule actually do?
-Here we’re simply routing the tickets that meet this criteria to the MacBook Support Team.
+What does the automation rule actually do?
+For example, you could simply route tickets that meet a certain criteria to the MacBook Support Team.